It's 4-3 to BJP in Nov 3 by-election; TRS, RJD, Shiv Sena(Uddhav) win one each | Politics

 It was the only seat where the Congress was in some reckoning.
 The party lost Adampur (Haryana) and Munugode (Telangana), where its MLAs had resigned and joined the BJP.

-TRS candidate Kusukuntla Prabhakar Reddy defeated his nearest BJP rival Komatireddy Raj Gopal Reddy in Manugode, while Congress nominee Palvai Sravanthi was a distant third.
+TRS (now renamed Bharat Rashtra Samithi) candidate Kusukuntla Prabhakar Reddy defeated his nearest BJP rival Komatireddy Raj Gopal Reddy in Munugode by over 10,000 votes in a keenly-fought contest, while Congress nominee Palvai Sravanthi was a distant third.

-''As promised, will adopt the constituency and work towards expeditious progress of pending works,'' state minister and KCR's son K T Rama Rao tweeted even as an official announcement by the EC was awaited.
+''As promised, will adopt the constituency and work towards expeditious progress of pending works,'' state minister and KCR's son K T Rama Rao tweeted.

 In Bihar, the RJD saw its victory margin fall in Mokama and it fell short of a win in party president Lalu Prasad's home district of Gopalganj, which the BJP retained, albeit by the skin of its teeth.